junxit/us-congress-bills-112/metadata.md

 - Sen. McCain, John [R-AZ] (M000303)
 - Sen. Graham, Lindsey [R-SC] (G000359)

+## Committees (1)

+- House — Foreign Affairs Committee

 ## Actions

 - 2012-01-30 — Introduced in Senate
 - 2012-01-30 — Passed/agreed to in Senate: Submitted in the Senate, considered, and agreed to without amendment and with a preamble by Unanimous Consent.(consideration: CR S174; text as passed Senate: CR S174; text of measure as introduced: CR S168)
 - 2012-01-30 — Submitted in the Senate, considered, and agreed to without amendment and with a preamble by Unanimous Consent. (consideration: CR S174; text as passed Senate: CR S174; text of measure as introduced: CR S168)
+- 2012-01-31 — Message on Senate action sent to the House.
+- 2012-01-31 — Received in the House.
+- 2012-01-31 — Referred to the House Committee on Foreign Affairs.